 What is the Affordable Care Act (ACA or ObamaCare)?
 The Affordable Care Act (ACA) is a health care reform law enacted in March 2010.
 The law provides consumers with subsidies that lower health insurance costs for households with incomes between 100% and 400% of the federal poverty level, expands Medicaid, expands employer coverage, and reforms the healthcare industry.

 What is open enrollment?
 Open enrollment is the time when individuals and families can enroll in a health plan that qualifies for cost assistance (for example, by shopping at the official Health Insurance Marketplace HealthCare.Gov).
 Open enrollment happens at the end of each year, allowing individuals and families to purchase health plans that will cover them for the upcoming year.
-So for open enrollment 2018, individuals and families can enroll in 2018 health plans from Nov 1st until Dec 15th, 2017.
+So for open enrollment, individuals and families can enroll in health plans from Nov 1st until Dec 15th.
 Then, assuming they make the deadline, their plan will start Jan.
-1st, 2018.
+1st.
 Those who miss the deadline will find their options limited.

-One of the ways you can show support for the ACA or specific provisions of the ACA is using the ones you are eligible for.
+Make sure to take advantage of the parts of ObamaCare you are eligible for.
 That means signing up for coverage:

 - through your employer or the marketplace

 - getting cost assistance if you are eligible

 - enrolling in Medicaid or CHIP if you are eligible